Federal Warrants and Search and Seizures

 Just because federal law enforcement agents had a search warrant, it doesn't automatically mean the warrant was valid.
 Recall that the Fourth Amendment protects you against unreasonable searches and seizures.

 Our criminal lawyers may be able to show the warrant wasn't based on probable cause or was overly broad in the description where federal agents were permitted to search.
-The government's goal in executing a search warrant at your home is locate and seize incriminating evidence related to an ongoing federal criminal investigation.
+The government's goal in executing a search warrant at your home is to locate and seize incriminating evidence related to an ongoing federal criminal investigation.

 Eisner Gorin LLP is a top-rated criminal defense law firm that represents clients nationwide against any type of federal crime.
 We are located at 1875 Century Park E #705, Los Angeles, CA 90067.
 We also have an office in the San Fernando Valley area of Los Angeles County at 14401 Sylvan St #112 Van Nuys, CA 91401.
 Contact our office for a consultation at 877-781-1570